Jmutende678/tutora/SLEEP_INSTRUCTIONS.md

 If automation fails, the most likely manual fix is:
 1. Set iOS deployment target to 14.0 or 15.0
 2. Force simulator to x86_64 architecture only
-3. Use minimal dependencies without Firebase initially
+3. Use minimal dependencies without external services initially

 **Sweet dreams! 😴 Your app will be running when you wake up! 🌅**